 At Jebaily Law Firm, we have extensive experience with handling both workers’ compensation and third-party liability claims.
 We can also work with insurance companies to resolve any liens on your recovery.

-Get Help from Our Florence Wrongful Death Attorneys Today
+Get Help from Our South Carolina Wrongful Death Lawyer Today

 At Jebaily Law Firm, we know how difficult it is to move forward after the tragic loss of a loved one.
 When you are ready to take action, our experienced wrongful death attorneys will be ready to get to work for you right away, seeking the answers you deserve and compensation you will need as you move forward.

-We serve clients in Florence and throughout South Carolina.
+We serve clients throughout South Carolina.
 Call or reach us online and get started with a free and confidential consultation.